Published on 06-Aug-2025

 3. Non-Hazardous Operation

-UT unlike radiographic testing, which involves using an ionized radiation, leverages on sound waves which do not pose any dangerous health risk to the operator and any nearby staff.
+UT unlike radiographic testing, which involves using ionizing radiation, UT leverages on sound waves, which do not pose any dangerous health risk to the operator and any nearby staff.
 This removes the problem of exclusion zones, shielding and special permits, which makes UT safer and more feasible in use in live facilities.
 Compliance cost and operational interruption because of lack of radiation.

 4. Real-Time Results